Arthur Machen: The Machen boom of the 1920s

 The year 1922 saw a revival in Machen's literary fortunes.
 The Secret Glory, considered by some to be Machen's final masterpiece, was belatedly published, as well as the autobiographical Far Off Things and new editions of his Casanova translation, The House of Souls and The Hill of Dreams.
 Machen's works had now found a new audience and publishers in the United States, and a series of requests for republications of books started to come in.
-Vincent Starrett, James Branch Cabell, and Carl Van Vechten were American devotees who helped in this process.
+Vincent Starrett, James Branch Cabell and Carl Van Vechten were American devotees who helped in this process.

 Another sign of his rising fortunes was the publication in 1923 of a collected edition of his works (the "Caerleon Edition") and a bibliography.
 That year also saw the publication of a recently completed second volume of autobiography, Things Near and Far—the third and final volume, The London Adventure, being published in 1924.
 Machen's earlier works suddenly started becoming much-sought-after collector's items at this time, a position they have held ever since.
 In 1924 he issued a collection of bad reviews of his own work, with very little commentary, under the title Precious Balms.
 In this period of prosperity Machen's home saw many visitors and social gatherings, and Machen made new friends, such as Oliver Stonor.

 Final years: 1926–1947

 By 1926 the boom in republication was mostly over, and Machen's income dropped.
 He continued republishing earlier works in collected editions, as well as writing essays and articles for various magazines and newspapers and contributing forewords and introductions to both his own works and those of other writers—such as the Monmouthshire historian Fred Hando's The Pleasant Land of Gwent (1944)—but produced little new fiction.
-In 1927, he became a manuscript reader for the publisher Ernest Benn, which brought in a much-needed regular income until 1933.
+In 1927 he became a manuscript reader for the publisher Ernest Benn, which brought in a much-needed regular income until 1933.

-In 1929, Machen and his family moved away from London to Amersham in Buckinghamshire, but they still faced financial hardship.
+In 1929 Machen and his family moved away from London to Amersham in Buckinghamshire, but they still faced financial hardship.
 He received some recognition for his literary work when he received a Civil List pension of £100 per annum in 1932, but the loss of work from Benn's a year later made things difficult once more.
 A few more collections of Machen's shorter works were published in the thirties, partially as a result of the championing of Machen by John Gawsworth, who also began work on a biography of Machen that was only published in 2005 thanks to the Friends of Arthur Machen.

 Machen's financial difficulties were only finally ended by the literary appeal launched in 1943 for his eightieth birthday.
-The initial names on the appeal show the general recognition of Machen's stature as a distinguished man of letters, as they included Max Beerbohm, T. S. Eliot, Bernard Shaw, Walter de la Mare, Algernon Blackwood, and John Masefield.
+The initial names on the appeal show the general recognition of Machen's stature as a distinguished man of letters, as they included Max Beerbohm, T. S. Eliot, George Bernard Shaw, Walter de la Mare, Algernon Blackwood and John Masefield.
 The success of the appeal allowed Machen to live the last few years of his life, until 1947, in relative comfort.